Winc is a wine club that doesn’t just deliver wine to your doorstep. It also helps you “discover the wine of your dreams.”

 Searching “wine club” in Google may reveal this search ad, which uses the keyword phrase, and touts the service as the internet’s number one wine club, along with offering 35% off your first order.
 Below the headline, a 4.7 rating based on 527 reviews uses social proof to convey popularity and quality and provides personalized recommendations based on a free wine profile.

-Clicking the search ad will take you to this post-click experience:
+Clicking the search ad will take you to this post-click landing page

 How does this page continue the same narrative from the ad?
 Let’s find out.

 - Who is this page for?
 This page has been created specifically for searchers of the ads above relating to wine subscription, wine club, and wine delivery.

 - What is the offer?
 The offer is for 35% off your first personalized wine box.
 For clarity, and to better highlight the offer, it would be best to use text similar to the ad in the headline.